arulmathur/arulmathur/README.md

 ### 👨‍💻 About Me :
 - 📚 Studying Computer Science and Engineering at UCLA
 - 👾 Interested in software engineering, product management, and entrepreneurship
-- 🧠 Learning full stack development with React
+- 🧠 Learning full stack development
 - 🔍 Researching computer vision and depth mapping
 - 🔥 Fun fact: I started a wildfire technology business in high school